rippinrobr/baseball-stats-db/README.md

 #### Loading a Postgres DB

-`./bin/dbloader -dbtype postgres -dbname baseballdatabank -dbuser myusername -dbpass mypassword`
+`./bin/dbloader -dbtype postgres -dbname baseballdatabank -dbuser myusername -dbpass mypassword -inputdir ~/my-baseball-databank-dir/core`

 This will load the data into your `baseballdatabank` database stored on the db server that lives on localhost since a `-dbhost` value wasn't provided.
 Since the -dbport option was provided the connection will attempt to use teh default Postgres port 5432.
 The `-dbpath` option is only valid for SQLite databases.

 #### Loading a SQLite DB

-`./bin/dbloader -dbtype sqlite -dbpath=./baseball_databank_2016_4a64a55.sqlite3`
+`./bin/dbloader -dbtype sqlite -dbpath=./baseball_databank_2016_4a64a55.sqlite3 -inputdir ~/my-baseball-databank-dir/core`

 Since this is a SQLite database there are only two required parameters, `-dbtype` and `-dbpath`.
 The loader will create the SQLite database using the value of `-dbpath`.